ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : string list = ["foo"; "bar"; "baz"]
 ```

 Like arrays, lists are finite sequences of values of the same type.
-They are polymorphic too.
+They are polymorphic, too.
 However, lists are extensible, immutable, and don't support direct access to all the values they contain.
-Lists play a central role in functional programming, and they are the subject of a [dedicated tutorial](/docs/lists).
+Lists play a central role in functional programming, so they have a [dedicated tutorial](/docs/lists).

 Operations on lists are provided by the [`List`](/api/List.html) module.
-The `List.append` function, which concatenates two lists, can also be used as an operator with the symbol `@`.
+The `List.append` function concatenates two lists.
+It can be used as an operator with the symbol `@`.

 There are symbols of special importance with respect to lists:
 - The empty list is written `[]`, has type `'a list'`, and is pronounced “nil.”